 \section{Method}

-In this section, we introduce the \method{} framework for one-step SR models that can restore HR images with either high realism or high fidelity.
-We achieve this goal through a two-stage process: first, we train a direct flow-based model for SR, and then we distill this learned model into a simplified one-step variant.
-In \cref{sec:cond_flow}, we present a simple conditional flow training strategy that uses noise-augmented LR images as the initial distribution and LR images as conditions.
+In this section, we introduce the \method{} framework for one-step SR that can restore HR images with either high realism or high fidelity.
+We achieve this goal through a two-stage process: first, we train a direct flow-based model for SR, and then we distill this model into a simplified one-step variant.
+In \cref{sec:cond_flow}, we present a simple noise-augmented conditional flow that expands the support of the initial distribution, enabling diverse reconstruction.
 In \cref{sec:distill}, we propose to distill the student model by restricting its predictions on the same ODE using teacher model from \cref{sec:cond_flow}.